igrowing/esp8266_smart_home_ready/modules/petard/readme.md

 - **Problem:** The original pet fountain was stuck every 2-3 days, displaying teal light on its LED, not reacting to the pet, and not giving the water.
 Manual power cycle exited the logic inside the fountain from the stuck mode.
 This is really annoying and possibly not repairable without fix in the fountain firmware.
 However, the firmware update is not possible too for all models in the market today, including this fountain.
   - **Solution:** The microcontroller of the pet fountain was replaced with ESP8266.
 Dedicated firmware was written.
 Now the ESP8266 controls the pet and water level detection, pump work, reports and alerts.
 As well, the Web-UI added using Node-RED to see what's going on remotely and neatly, not for geeks ;-)
 - **Problem:** Filter of the fountain required to be replaced every 2 weeks.
 Replacement by time makes no sense.
 Replacement by amount of filtered water does.
 However, it's another hassle to remember when to replace the filter.
-  - **Solution:** Configure filter service time in Liters.
+  - **Solution:** Configure filter service life in Liters.
 When the pet fountain pumped through the filter enough water, it sends to the pet owner request of filter replacement.
 - **Problem:** When water is gone red LED is lit on the fountain.
 If owner misses the indication, pet goes thirsty.
   - **Solution:** Measure water level and display it on the LED with rainbow colors from Blue (full) to Red (empty).
 Send preliminary alert to the pet owner about a day before water ends.
 Send assertive alert to the pet owner when water is gone.
 - **Problem:** When you fill the container, the water level isn't seen.
 So you must either open it or add less water than possible.
 Spill of water isn't option because it goes straight to the electronics...